To model human linguistic prediction, make LLMs less superhuman: How LLMs are used to study human language comprehension

+While it is fairly clear that prediction plays a role in language comprehension \citep{kuperberg_2016_prediction, staub_2025_predictability}, there are many open questions about this process.
+What kinds of information about the first few words of a sentence do we draw on to predict upcoming words, and what partial representations of the sentence do we construct?
+What aspects of the behavioral processes involved in language comprehension, such as eye movements during reading, can be explained by prediction, and what aspects need to be explained by other principles \citep{vanschijndel_2021_single}?

-For a fully quantitative understanding of this process, we need to estimate how predictable a word in a particular context is to readers; for example, given the partial sentence \textit{I purchased a} \underline{ } , how much more predictable is \textit{banana} compared to \textit{cassowary}?
-Traditionally, predictability was estimated through the cloze task \citep{taylor53}, where subjects are asked to provide a completion given an incomplete sentence; words that are frequently produced by subjects in a particular context are deemed to be more predictable in that context.
-But this method is not a very practical way to estimate predictability: to estimate a difference in predictability between two low-predictability words, which are likely to be produced only rarely in a cloze experiment, enormous samples from many millions of participants are required to obtain reliable estimates.
+Any quantitative study of this process relies on estimates of how predictable a word in a particular context is to readers (Table \ref{tab:predictability}): For example, given the partial sentence \textit{I purchased a} \underline{ }~, how much more predictable is \textit{banana} compared to \textit{cassowary}?
+Traditionally, predictability was estimated using responses to the cloze task \citep{taylor_1953_cloze}, where subjects are asked to provide a completion (usually the next word) given an incomplete sentence; words that are more frequently produced by subjects in a particular context are deemed to be more predictable in that context.
+But this method is not very practical: To reliably estimate a difference in predictability between two low-predictability words, which are likely to be produced only rarely in a cloze experiment, enormous samples from many millions of participants are required.